 Acral Mutilation Syndrome (AMS)

 Acral Mutilation Syndrome (AMS) is a rare autosomal-recessive genetic disorder that affects sensation in the extremities of dogs.
-This results in progressive mutilation of their pads and paws due to the absence of the pain sensation.
+This results in progressive mutilation of their pads and paws due to the absence of pain.
 Affected dogs will over-groom, lick, or bite their pads and paws to the point of bleeding and ulceration.
 Often times, affected puppies will also be smaller than the rest of their littermates.

 In severe cases, the dog will sever claws, digits, and footpads resulting in swollen, reddened paws, paronychia (infection of the tissue adjacent to the nail), ulceration on the bottom and top of the paws, nail loss, and painless fractures.
 Single or multiple feet can be affected, though dogs can walk without pain or lameness.
 Motor skills, coordination, and reflexes all appear to be normal.